RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 +++++++++++++++++++++++++++++++++
 Enqueuing several commands before flushing can enable the host CPU to batch together the command submission, which can reduce launch overhead.

 Command-queues that are configured to execute in-order are guaranteed to complete execution of each command before the next command begins.
-This synchronization guarantee can often be leveraged to avoid explicit ``clWaitForEvents()`` calls between command submissions.
-Using ``clWaitForEvents()`` requires intervention by the host CPU and additional
+This synchronization guarantee can often be leveraged to avoid explicit clWaitForEvents() calls between command submissions.
+Using clWaitForEvents() requires intervention by the host CPU and additional

 synchronization cost between the host and the GPU; by leveraging the in-order queue property, back-to-back kernel executions can be efficiently handled directly on the GPU hardware.

 AMD Southern Islands GPUs can execute multiple kernels simultaneously when there are no dependencies.

 The AMD OpenCL implementation spawns a new thread to manage each command queue.
 Thus, the OpenCL host code is free to manage multiple devices from a single host thread.
-Note that ``clFinish`` is a blocking operation; the thread that calls ``clFinish`` blocks until all commands in the specified command-queue have been processed and completed.
-If the host thread is managing multiple devices, it is important to call ``clFlush`` for each command- queue before calling ``clFinish``, so that the commands are flushed and execute in parallel on the devices.
-Otherwise, the first call to ``clFinish`` blocks, the commands on the other devices are not flushed, and the devices appear to execute serially rather than in parallel.
+Note that clFinish is a blocking operation; the thread that calls clFinish blocks until all commands in the specified command-queue have been processed and completed.
+If the host thread is managing multiple devices, it is important to call clFlush for each command- queue before calling clFinish, so that the commands are flushed and execute in parallel on the devices.
+Otherwise, the first call to clFinish blocks, the commands on the other devices are not flushed, and the devices appear to execute serially rather than in parallel.

-For low-latency CPU response, it can be more efficient to use a dedicated spin loop and not call ``clFinish()`` Calling ``clFinish()`` indicates that the application wants to wait for the GPU, putting the thread to sleep.
+For low-latency CPU response, it can be more efficient to use a dedicated spin loop and not call clFinish() Calling clFinish() indicates that the application wants to wait for the GPU, putting the thread to sleep.
 For low latency, the application should use ``clFlush()``, followed by a loop to wait for the event to complete.
 This is also true for blocking maps.
 The application should use non- blocking maps followed by a loop waiting on the event.
 The following provides sample code for this.
 ::

  if (sleep)